 - Happens in Dinosaur Comics, but it comes off as even more of a shock to T-Rex as he either didn't know what sex was or didn't know sex was required to have babies.

 T-Rex: MOM did that?

-- One early strip of Kevin & Kell has Ruby walking in on his parents roleplaying Little Red Riding Hood.
+- One early strip of Kevin & Kell has Rudy walking in on his parents roleplaying Little Red Riding Hood.
 To expand, they're a wolf and a rabbit, though the wolf was playing Lil' Red.